Night of the Living Dead (1990 film): Home media

-To avoid an X rating, Savini had to cut several scenes from the film.
-Savini attributed the film's lack of popularity among horror fans to these cuts.
-A Blu-ray version was released in a limited edition of 3,000 on October 9, 2012 by Twilight Time.
+A Blu-ray version was released in a limited edition of 3,000 on October 9, 2012, by Twilight Time.
+This edition received criticism from reviewers for its color processing, which, though approved by Savini, was significantly darkened and incorporated a blue tint to the picture.
 Australian film distributor Umbrella Entertainment released a special edition of the film featuring a restored print, alongside the 1968 original on Blu-ray on April 6, 2016.
+On October 23, 2018, Sony Pictures Home Entertainment released a Blu-ray edition in North America.